 After using restrictive physical intervention, we ensure that the Headteacher or member of senior management is informed as soon as possible and no later than the end of the school day.
 We also inform the parents by phone or by email.
-A copy of the record form is also available for parents to read.
+A copy of the restrictive intervention form is also available for parents to read.

 In rare cases, we might need to inform the police, such as in incidents that involve the possession of weapons.
 This would be in line with our general practice, informed by the joint DfEE/Home Office (1999) publication School Security: Dealing with trouble makers – protecting pupils and staff and Section 45 of the Violent Crime Reduction Act 2006.

 We recognise that it is distressing to be involved in a physical intervention, whether as the child being held, the person doing the holding, or someone observing or hearing about what has happened.